 Use Auto Mode whenever possible

-Auto Mode works like Cursor’s built-in “smart saver.”
+Auto Mode works like the Cursor’s built-in “smart saver.”
 It automatically selects the cheapest model that’s powerful enough for your task.

 For example, if you just need to fix a small bug, Auto Mode will choose a lightweight model instead of a costly one like Claude Sonnet 4, which may be overkill for that task.